Oscar-Song/machineLearning/README.md

 messages from ACL TOP 550 and to output results as graphs on the web browser.

-##Overview
+## Overview

   - Display the anomaly level for each area in a general log in graphs
   - Display the graphs on a web browser
   - Determine the status of each area as okay, monitoring, or To be Attended
   - Also allows
     - Train the neural network with different set of data
-    - Apply to different ACL TOP model if retrained
+    - Apply to different ACL TOP model if re-trained

 ## Motivation
   The creation of this project is to improve the efficiency, applicability, reliability, and flexibility of ProDx data-processing that was done by the existing program.
 The pre-existing data-flow, implemented using VBA on Macro Excel in 2006, has not been updated for a decade and often lead to high false-positives due to human hard-coded thresholds.
 This project, inspired by machine-learning methodology, specifically an autoencoder neural network, use the pattern from big data to detect anomalies in a general log.
 It is also implemented using python, which makes advantage of many python libraries and dependencies as well as the object-oriented structure.